 This sounded strange, so I called and wrote Canon Corporate to find out.
 Canon vehemently clarified that they DO NOT make variations on quality or design of the EOS 5D, and that there are internet retailers using "misinformation" to attract customers.
 They were clear on the fact that ALL EOS 5D cameras have the option of being changed to 12 different languages, and that no 5D is made to different specifications regardless of where it is sold.

 A warning to future buyers.
 I also did not bother to read the reviews of this company before I first placed my order.
-To be fair, after driving me crazy the coustomer service DID cancel my order without any problems, questions or hasselS.
+To be fair, after driving me crazy the customer service DID cancel my order without any problems, questions or hassles.